gvansan/Computational-Physics-Project-Exam-2026/README.md

 - **Imports and Setup:** Loads required Python libraries (NumPy, SciPy, matplotlib, tqdm) and prepares basis sets and grids for the calculation.
 - **Integrals Calculation:** Computes one- and two-electron integrals using a chosen basis (aug-cc-pvdz.gbs).
 - **Hartree-Fock Calculations:** Performs RHF and UHF calculations to yield energies and electron densities across a range of H–H distances.
 - **Plots:**
+  - Molecular orbitals $\sigma_g$ and $\sigma_u$
-  - Dissociation curves for RHF and UHF.
+  - Dissociation curves for RHF, UHF, CI and experimental results.
+  - Binding energy curve for RHF and CI
+  - CI composition configuration as a function of R
   - Electron densities at equilibrium and large separations.
-- **CI Calculations:** Converts atomic orbital basis to molecular orbitals, sets up and diagonalizes the CI Hamiltonian, and analyzes the resulting energies and densities.
+- **CI Calculations:** Converts atomic orbital basis to molecular orbitals, restricting to the 2 lowest molecular orbitals.
+It sets up and diagonalizes the CI Hamiltonian using the correct Slater-Condon rules and parity and spin selection rules.
+It analyzes the resulting energies and densities.
-- **Comparison to Experiment:** Includes experimental data for $H_2$ energy and equilibrium to benchmark theoretical predictions.
+- **Comparison to Experiment:** Includes experimental data for $H_2$ energy based on a parametrization with 3 variables.
 - **Analysis:** Examines correlation energies, CI composition weights (bonding vs antibonding orbital contributions), binding energies, and equilibrium properties.

 ## Key Results

-- **CI Corrects HF Errors:** At dissociation, CI mixes determinants such that electrons correctly localize on separate atoms, fixing the error in RHF.
+- **CI Corrects partially HF static correlation:** At dissociation, CI mixes determinants such that electrons correctly localize on separate atoms.
-- **Correlation Energy:** CI recovers part of the correlation energy missing in HF, especially critical at stretched geometries.
+- **Correlation Energy:** CI recovers part of the correlation energy missing in HF.
+Due to restricing the CI space to the 2 lowest MO's the error is not completely fixed.
-- **Density Analysis:** Plots visualize how CI redistributes electron density and alters orbital compositions as H–H distance changes.
+                          Dynamic correlation is not fixed with our restriced CI model, due to the contributions of a lot of Slater Determinant.
 - **Comparison to Experiment:** Shows close agreement at equilibrium and highlights residual errors due to the finite basis set.

 ## How to Run